0zhu/cygwin-portable/README.md

 If you have existing ConCygSys installation and would like to add/remove some components during next update, edit **:installoptions** section of **`update`** launcher.

+Also take a look at [cygwin extras collection](https://github.com/zhubanRuban/cygwin-extras).

 ## FAQ

-- **What is the path to Windows drives when I'm in Cygwin console?**
+### What is the path to Windows drives when I'm in Cygwin console?

 `/mnt/DRIVE`